canjs/can-control/docs/element.md

 ## Changing `this.element`

-Sometimes you don't want what's passed to `new can.Control` to be `this.element`.
+Sometimes you don't want what's passed to `new Control` to be `this.element`.
 You can change this by overwriting setup or by unbinding, setting this.element, and rebinding.